David Ben: The Conjuror's Suite (1999, 2000)

 In 1999, Ben and Watson created a new 90-minute show—The Conjuror's Suite—an exploration of parlor magic inspired by the work of Jean Eugène Robert-Houdin, Johann Nepomuk Hofzinser and Max Malini.
 With Ed Kotanen's design and Bonnie Beecher's lighting, Ben and Watson created a three-quarter surround theatre in the Garfield Weston Exhibition Hall at the Royal Ontario Museum for the show.
 The Conjuror's Suite received critical acclaim, and Ben was invited to restage the work by Curtis Barlow at the Charlottetown Festival in Prince Edward Island for the summer of 2000.

-Tricks (2004)
+Tricks (2004, 2015)

 Collaborating again with Watson, Ben wrote a new theatrical work, Tricks—a post-modern show focusing on the classics of magic.
 He returned to the stage with critical success.
 Designer credits: set design by David Rayfield, lighting by Bonnie Beecher and an original score by John Lang.
 The work was presented in 2004 at Artword Theatre (Toronto) in collaboration with Magicana.

+Tricks was remounted in December 2015 for a limited-engagement for Soulpepper Theatre.